danvalent1ne/danvalent1ne.github.io/_pages/methods.md

 ---
+layout: archive
+title: "What I Do"
-permalink: /
+permalink: /methods/
-title: "My Research"
 author_profile: true
 redirect_from:
-  - /about/
-  - /about.html
+  - /resume
 ---

+{% include base_path %}

 I work on characterising exoplanet atmospheres using the transit method.
 In particular, I use secondary eclipse observations, when a transiting exoplanet is eclipsed by its host star, to characterise the daysides of these exotic worlds.
 I do this using two primary methods: